-When a student becomes ill during the school day, he/she should notify the teacher, and the teacher will send the student to the front office.
-The office staff will call the parent or guardian or emergency contact for parent pick-up.
+When a student becomes ill during the school day, the teacher will send the student to the school nurse.
+The nurse/designee will call the parent/guardian whenever a student is seen by the nurse.
+If a student needs to be sent home, the nurse or designee will contact the parent.
+If the parent cannot be contacted, the first person on the emergency contact will be called.
 Pick up should occur within one hour of notification.